victorchukwuemeka/blog-v1/README.md

 - [ ] **Email notifications**
   - [ ] To the admin for new comments
   - [ ] To users for replies to comments
+  - [ ] To the admin when a new link is submitted
+  - [ ] To users when one of their links is approved
 - [ ] **Custom theme for emails**
 - [x] **SEO optimizations**: This is only 10% of the work as you still have to write good content people search for on Google.
 - [x] **Filament admin panel**